Danish grammar: Sequence of numbers

-The ones are placed before the tens with an intervening og ("and"): toogfyrre (42), seksoghalvfjers (76).
-The ones and the tens are placed after the hundreds with an optional og: to hundred (og) femoghalvfjers.
+The units are placed before the tens with an intervening og ("and"): toogfyrre (42), seksoghalvfjers (76).
+The units and the tens are placed after the hundreds with an optional og: to hundred (og) femoghalvfjers.
 This system is similar to that of German and Dutch (zweiundvierzig, zweihundertfünfundsiebzig), but unlike that of Swedish (fyrtiotvå, tvåhundrasjuttiofem).

 Adjectives and adverbs

 Declension

 There are three forms of the adjective in Danish: